Rowena Sweatman

-Rowena Sweatman (born 10 February 1968) is a British judoka.
+Rowena Le May Sweatman (born 10 February 1968) is a British judoka.
 She competed at the 1996 Summer Olympics.

 Judo career

-In 1986, she won the bronze medal in the 66kg weight category at the judo demonstration sport event as part of the 1986 Commonwealth Games.
+In 1986, she won the bronze medal in the 66 kg weight category at the judo demonstration sport event as part of the 1986 Commonwealth Games.
 Sweatman became champion of Great Britain, winning the middleweight division at the British Judo Championships in 1988.

-In 1994, she became the European champion at the 1994 European Judo Championships in Gdańsk, where she won the gold medal in the -66kg category.
+In 1994, she became the European champion at the 1994 European Judo Championships in Gdańsk, where she won the gold medal in the -66 kg category.
 The following year she won a bronze medal at the 1995 European Judo Championships, in Birmingham.